ashish086/MedsPlantsDetection/readme.md

 3. Activate it with the following command: Windows -> `.\postures\Scripts  -> activate , For Example: cd postures/Scripts-> next command->activate
 4. Install the following libraries by running the following command: `pip install -r requirements.txt'
 5. Open medsplantdetection.ipynb file and runn the cells one after the other
+6. PLease do not delete the folder: Validation folders it is used for validation for our model during training.

 Worflow: